sferik/twitter-ruby/README.md

 ### URI Methods
 The `Twitter::List`, `Twitter::Tweet`, and `Twitter::User` objects all have a
-`#uri` method, which returnis an HTTPS URI to twitter.com.
+`#uri` method, which returns an HTTPS URI to twitter.com.
 This clobbers the `Twitter::List#uri` method, which previously returned the list URI's path (not a URI).